ashwinbhaskar/aerospike-migration/README.md

 # aerospike-migration

-A GraalVM compatible CLI application to migrate aerospike data from postgresql to aerospike
+A GraalVM compatible command line application to migrate data from postgresql to aerospike

 ## Build